sadlavaarsc/eigenmath_for_windows/README.md

 ## Introduction

-This project is a windows-edition of [eigenmath](https://github.com/georgeweigt/eigenmath).
+This project is the windows-edition of [eigenmath](https://github.com/georgeweigt/eigenmath).

-If wanting to learn more about the original project and learn about how to use it, here is the original project and README.md.
+Want to learn more about the original project and learn about how to use it?
+Here is the original project and README.md.

 [georgeweigt/eigenmath: Symbolic math app (github.com)](https://github.com/georgeweigt/eigenmath)